 - Help unload the dishwasher

-- Do some simple cooking tasks such as rinsing vegetable
+- Do simple cooking tasks such as rinsing vegetables

 - Put dishes into the dishwasher

 - Wipe kitchen table, chairs, high chair, counters, and cooktop or range

 - Wipe down the interior of the microwave